Printing & Converting Considerations

-A distinctive feature of our thin veneer and proprietary process, is that we can laminate the wood to a variety of backing materials including fine paper, SBS or SUS board, kraft paper or film, allowing for a wide range of products and uses.
+A distinctive feature of our thin veneer and proprietary process, is that we can laminate the wood to a variety of backing materials including fine paper, kraft paper or film, allowing for a wide range of products and uses.

 Additionally we can work with unique backing materials such as vinyl, fabric, metal or even magnets, affording almost endless options for custom products and uses.
 Because customer satisfaction is one of our main goals, we are more than willing to work with you to figure out what works best for your needs.

 As a general rule Sheer Veneer & Pure Veneer will absorb ink.
 Imagery should be adjusted during prepress to compensate for the additional ink absorption into the wood stock.

 Sheer Veneer & Pure Veneer is very absorbent, so more ink is necessary to achieve darker colors.
 Inks that dry by absorption have the best success.